Deep Dead Blue

-Deep Dead Blue is a live album by Elvis Costello with Bill Frisell recorded at the Meltdown Festival in 1995.
+Deep Dead Blue is a live album by Elvis Costello with Bill Frisell, released in 1995.
+It was recorded at the Meltdown Festival in 25 June 1995.

-Review
+Critical reception

 The Allmusic review by Steve Huey states "It's no real surprise that the two work well together, given the musical affinity demonstrated on Frisell's masterful reinterpretations of Painted from Memory material on his own album The Sweetest Punch.
 The pleasures of Deep Dead Blue are, to be sure, much subtler than either of those recordings, but they make an elegant and fascinating supplement".